Aboke abductions: Aftermath

 Five of the thirty girls died in captivity and of the remainder, all but two eventually made their escape by 2006.
 Soon after the abduction, a girl named Jennifer went missing.
 When she was found hiding in a hut, the rebels dragged her into the open and ordered the others to beat her to death.
 The girls hit her lightly at first, but then the rebels surrounded the group and beat anyone who was not hitting Jennifer hard.
-Afterwards the LRA rebels left the corpse in the open and beat those who wept, both as an object lesson about attempting to escape and as a way to break the social ties between the girls.
+Afterwards the LRA rebels left the corpse in the open and beat those who wept, both as a lesson about attempting to escape and as a way to break the social ties between the girls.

 Of the fates of the thirty, the death of Judith, the head girl, is notable for its brutality.
 It is Sr. Rachele's belief that her request of Judith that she look after the others led her to do something that annoyed the rebels.
 One evening, Judith and another girl from the group of other captives, Caterina, had their hands bound behind their backs and were attacked with sticks, bicycle chains and machetes.
 Caterina died of her wounds the following morning, but Judith was still alive 24 hours later and asked for water.
 The rebels instead dragged her into the forest and tied her to a tree.
 A group of captives gathering firewood found her body a week later but the body had not started decomposing, indicating that she had not been dead for long.
 After a week of walking, the girls were brought north to Kony's base in Southern Sudan where they were given to various commanders as "wives".

 Sr. Rachele and the parents of the remaining abducted children formed the Concerned Parents Association (CPA) to raise awareness of the abductions and work for the children to be returned.
 In the course of their advocacy, the tale of the Aboke girls became one of the most widely known horror stories of the entire conflict.
 The CPA appealed to Pope John Paul II, who condemned the abductions, therefore drawing international attention to the incident and the situation in northern Uganda in general.